cportiz/cportiz/README.md

-# Hi there, 👋 I'm Claudia Patricia:
+# Hi there, 👋 I'm Claudia :

 Professor and researcher at the Universidad Cooperativa de Colombia.
 Dr. Delgado has published more than 120 papers in peer-reviewed journals.